 To save the settings, simply name the mapping.

 Now, click Start Import and the system will process the import.
-Once it's finished, your orders should be imported into the "Awaiting Shipment" section of your orders screen, in the Manual Store you chose during the import process.
+Once it's finished, your orders should be imported into the Awaiting Shipment section of your orders screen, in the Manual Store you chose during the import process.

 Keep in mind, if you are using this import to update orders, ShipStation will update all new information from the file.
 For example, if you initially imported order #12345 with the following information:

 But, you realize you needed a SKU for the order.
 You will need to update the SKU column and keep ALL other existing order information, like this:

 If you try to update an order with a new file that only includes the Order # and SKU, like this:

 Then the resulting order will only include the Order # and SKU, and all the other data will be overridden with blank fields.
 Meaning, the name and address information would be blank!

 With this in mind, if you need to remove data from an order, you can delete the data from the cell in the CSV and reimport the file!

 If you'd like a pre-formatted CSV, you can download the Import Template at the bottom of this article, or from the Order Import window’s "Download a sample CSV file" link.